Should you have any other questions, please contact our Admissions Registrar through our admissions portal.

 Do you offer boarding?

 We offer two options of boarding to best meet the needs of our students.
-Full-time boarding is available to UK and International students aged 15 or over who are either studying one year iGCSE or are studying at our Sixth Form.
+Full-time boarding is available to UK and International students aged 15 or over.
 We also offer flexi-boarding for UK students in Year 10 upwards for either one, two or three nights a week and can be taken regularly throughout the year.
-If you would like to find out more about our boarding provision, please contact our Admissions Registrar email@example.com
+If you would like to find out more about our boarding provision, please contact our Admissions Registrar firstname.lastname@example.org

 Do you sponsor student visas for children applying for all year groups?

-We will only sponsor student visas for those children who are applying for a Sixth Form place or the one year IGCSE course.
+We will only sponsor student visas for those children who are applying for a Sixth Form place.
 We do not sponsor student visas for any children in any other year groups.

 Do International students require a guardian?